-Data analytics will also need to be properly managed.
+Data analytics will also need to be properly managed as part of healthcare management.
 Patients will have more information available than ever before, but it has to be adequately secured.
-Administrators must also utilize resources to ensure that patient data is used in accordance with HIPAA and other legal guidelines.
+Administrators must also use resources to ensure that patient data is used in accordance with privacy laws and other legal guidelines.

 Artificial Intelligence in Healthcare

-Artificial intelligence (AI) in healthcare analyzes anonymous patient medical data and uses that data to suggest diagnoses and treatment plans for individual patients.
+AI in healthcare analyzes anonymous patient medical data and uses that data to suggest diagnoses and treatment plans for individual patients.
 Patients submit themselves to medical studies and tests; AI compares the patients’ results with the test results from the hundreds of thousands of patients’ results in its database to produce recommendations.
 This deep medical knowledge frees providers up to choose the correct diagnoses and create care plans to treat a disease and fit patients’ lifestyles and priorities.
-As artificial intelligence software improves, so too will medical organizations’ efficiency and patient outcomes.
+As AI software improves, so too will medical organizations’ efficiency and patient outcomes.

 Students pursue health sciences degrees because they want to improve people’s health on the individual level.
-But those who choose healthcare management degrees do so because they want to improve patient health for larger populations.
-Find out how a Bachelor of Science in Healthcare Management from Maryville University can bring you closer to the career you seek in healthcare management.
-Visit Maryville University’s Healthcare Management Program to learn more.
+However, those who choose healthcare management degrees do so because they want to improve patient health for larger populations.
+If you’re interested in what healthcare management is and how technology can improve it, explore how an online Bachelor of Science in Healthcare Management degree from Maryville University can bring you closer to the career you seek in healthcare management.